 - You browse the products and make your selection.

 - You add your chosen TV to your cart.

 - You make the purchase.

-You’re probably imagining an actual funnel right now, and wondering why this process is named after one.
-There are four steps to consider: Awareness, Interest and Evaluation, Commitment and Advocacy.
+There are four steps to consider in the marketing funnel: Awareness, Interest and Evaluation, Commitment and Advocacy.

 Think about it: At the beginning of the process, there are a slew of people who are taking the first step (or visiting a website).
-As people begin to travel further along in the purchase process, some of them drop out, thus the crowd thins out a little bit.
+As people begin to travel further along in the purchase process (i.e. down the marketing funnel), some of them drop out, thus the crowd thins out a little bit.
 It’s kind of like if you were to tip rice down a funnel: a lot of grains go in the top, but the rate at which they come out the bottom starts to slow considerably.